YGGverse/nexy/README.md

 -p, --public <PUBLIC>
         Absolute path to the public files directory

+--show-hidden
+        Show hidden entries (in the directory listing)

+        * Important: this option does not prevent access to hidden files!

 --template-access-denied <TEMPLATE_ACCESS_DENIED>
         Absolute path to the `Access denied` template file